-I would point out that the above chart shows the deviations from the norm for each category rather than the level of volatility.
+The above chart shows the deviations from the norm for each category, rather than the level of volatility.
 This is a better way to view it as categories such as News naturally have a much higher level of volatility than anything else.

-It is possible that some of the movement we are seeing is seasonal.
+Some of the movements we are seeing may be seasonal.
 For example, there may be a higher number of Food and Drink recipes being posted due to the Christmas period.
-Equally, high volatility in Beauty & Fitness, along with Computers & Electronics could be due to more blog posts advertising Christmas gifts.
+Equally, high volatility in Beauty & Fitness, along with Computers & Electronics, could be due to more blog posts advertising Christmas gifts.

 I’ll come back to the possibility that this is just seasonal variations later.